 - don't smoke in the house or around your baby

-- keep your baby's nose clear.
-If it is blocked or crusty you can use saline nose drops (from a pharmacy)
+- keep your baby's nose clear - if it is blocked or crusty you can use saline nose drops (from a pharmacy)

-- if your baby is miserable and upset, you can give paracetamol.
-(You must follow the dosage instructions on the bottle.
-It is dangerous to give more than the recommended dose)
+- if your baby is miserable and upset, you can give paracetamol - you must follow the dosage instructions on the bottle; it is dangerous to give more than the recommended dose

 How can I prevent my child getting bronchiolitis?

-- Breastfeeding your baby protects them from getting bronchiolitis by boosting their immune (infection fighting) system.
+Breastfeeding your baby protects them from getting bronchiolitis by boosting their infection-fighting (immune) system.
 Breastfeeding beyond 4 months of age offers the best protection.

-- Make sure your child's environment is smoke-free.
+Make sure your child's environment is smoke-free.
 If you want to give up smoking:

-- call the Quitline on 0800 778 778 for free
+- call the free Quitline Me Mutu on 0800 778 778 or text 4006

 - check out the website Quitline